bagdeabhishek/bagdeabhishek.github.io/musings/30-fps-vs-60-fps-cinematic-look/index.md

 ## Evidence and Sources
 ### Claim cluster 1: higher frame rates reduce temporal artifacts and improve clarity
-- Watson (2013) provides the strongest technical explanation: frame-rate choice changes whether temporal sampling artifacts fall inside the human visual system’s “window of visibility.”
+- Watson (2013) provides the strongest technical explanation: frame-rate choice changes whether temporal sampling artifacts fall inside the human visual system's "window of visibility."
 This supports the claim that 60 fps usually improves smoothness and reduces judder-like artifacts.
 - Marianovski, Wilcox, and Allison (2015) provide task-based evidence that higher frame rates improved legibility in moving stereoscopic scenes, especially when camera speed was controlled.

 ### Claim cluster 2: lower frame-rate cadence is still associated with cinematic storytelling
 - Historical film convention supports the idea that audiences learned a film-like temporal grammar around lower frame rates.
 - Pazhoohi and Kingstone (2021) support the softer version of this claim: preference is mixed, but among viewers who discriminated the conditions, some preferred 24 fps for film-like quality on 2D displays.
-- Secondary sources about the “soap opera effect” are useful here, but mainly as cultural framing rather than primary evidence.
+- Secondary sources about the "soap opera effect" are useful here, but mainly as cultural framing rather than primary evidence.

 ### Claim cluster 3: the real decision is contextual, not absolute
 - Technical studies support 60 fps for motion clarity.